January is Radon Action Month

 Spend time during National Radon Action Month encouraging others to learn about radon and test their homes.
 Tell your friends and loved ones about the health risks associated with high levels of radon and encourage them to test their homes.
 Get a group of friends and family together and plan an event in your community to help raise radon awareness.
 Use the EPA's National Radon Action Month event planning kit as a guide.

 Radon causes thousands of deaths every year.
 These deaths could have been prevented if homeowners had taken a more active role in protecting themselves and their families.
-Since radon exposure over a period of time has been proven to cause cancer, it's best for all homeowners to have their homes tested.
+Since radon exposure over a period has been proven to cause cancer, it's best for all homeowners to have their homes tested.
 Learn more about radon and what you can do to lower the risks in your home by contacting National Radon Defense today or visit us online to find a radon mitigation contractor in your area.